Un/Potted Bio

 My intellectual life has long been shaped by a somewhat unruly combination of literary criticism, political argument, cinephilia, Jewish ethical traditions, and public-facing institutional work.
 I continue to believe that scholarship matters most when it remains connected to wider human questions — historical memory, justice, collective life, artistic form, and the difficult work of sustaining dialogue across difference.
 Walter Benjamin's suggestion that each generation possesses "a weak messianic power" to redeem unrealized possibilities from the past still strikes me as a source of cautious but practical optimism.

-Cinema has remained central to my intellectual and personal life since my undergraduate years at Brown University, where I studied semiotics, film theory, and visual culture with teachers including Mary Ann Doane, Leslie Thornton, and Michael Silverman.
-After graduation, while living in New York City, I adapted my undergraduate honours thesis into a feature-length experimental documentary film on Salvadoran and Guatemalan refugees living in the United States.
+Cinema has remained central to my intellectual and personal life since my undergraduate years at Brown University, where I studied semiotics, film theory, and visual culture with Mary Ann Doane, Leslie Thornton, and Michael Silverman.
+After graduation, while living in New York City, I adapted my undergraduate honours thesis into a feature-length experimental documentary on Salvadoran and Guatemalan refugees in the United States.
 The project, titled And I Still Remain Here, explored the difficulties of narrating traumatic historical experience and was screened in a handful of galleries and small theatres before fading, perhaps appropriately, into relative obscurity.

 I value family life and friendship enormously as counterweights to the abstractions and professional distortions of academic culture.
 I am happily married to Caren Zilber-Shlensky and am the proud father of two remarkable children, who continue to remind me that imagination, humour, and moral seriousness are not mutually exclusive categories.
-I remain very close to my extended family, including my activist mother, Evelyn Laser Shlensky.
+I remain very close to my extended family, including my activist mother, Evely Laser Shlensky.
 My father, Ron Shlensky, ז״ל, passed away unexpectedly in 2006 and is still profoundly missed.

 Conversations, disagreements, recommendations, and unexpected correspondences are always welcome; please feel free to contact me.